BTCDecoded/blvm-docs/src/governance/multisig-configuration.md

 # Multisig Configuration

-Bitcoin Commons uses multisig thresholds for all governance decisions, with different thresholds based on the layer and tier of the change.
+Bitcoin Commons uses multisig thresholds for governance decisions, with different thresholds based on the layer and tier of the change.
+See [Layer-Tier Model](layer-tier-model.md) for details.

 ## Layer-Based Thresholds